dynamsoft-docs/capture-vision-docs/parameters/reference/capture-vision-template/image-source-name.md

 # ImageSourceName

-Indicates the input source name, used to refer to the `ImageSource` object.
+Parameter `ImageSourceName` indicates the input source name, used to refer to the `ImageSource` object.
 It is used to define the input image source of DCV.

 ## Example